 Enjoy some friendly competition.

 Get out of the cold and challenge yourself!
 We rounded up all the options for laser tag and go-karting in our area so you can play and do something different.
 We also have a great list of bowling alleys where you can play with or without bumpers and ramps.
 Escape rooms are another good option when you want to do some cooperative problem solving.

 Go get a Christmas tree.

-This might be the perfect outdoor activity for this year!
+This might be the perfect outdoor activity!
+Many farms offer special touches to make the experience sweeter, like hot cocoa or shaking out your tree for you.
 Head out and pick up a tree from a local Christmas tree farm or lot.

 Write your own holiday letters.